AqwamCreates/DataPredict/docs/HighValueProjectTutorials/LoadSheddingSystems.md

   * Identifies areas of high player densities for spawning assets.

-  * Reduces the servers' and clients' computational resources by spawning items in places that are highly likely to be interact by the player.
+  * Reduces the servers' and clients' computational resources by spawning items in places that are highly likely to be interact by the players.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.